Trek to Yomi: Reception

-Trek to Yomi received "mixed or average" reviews, according to review aggregator Metacritic.
+Trek to Yomi received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Reviewers concluded that while Trek to Yomi excelled in terms of its aesthetics and visuals, its combat, exploration, and narrative were underwhelming.

 Zoey Handley of Destructoid gave the game a 7 out of 10, writing, "The gameplay is just overwhelmingly underwhelming.
 Poor exploration, unimpressive combat, and a merely passable narrative can’t be made up for by aesthetics.
 Which is too bad, because the aesthetics are terrific."
 Michael Goroff of Electronic Gaming Monthly commended the game's visual presentation, saying, "It’s a beautiful game, crammed full of detailed backgrounds, dynamic camera angles, and lighting that understands how to make the most out of a black-and-white color scheme...What makes Trek to Yomi so visually striking is how its various camera angles give you the sense that you’re looking at a living diorama."
 Jill Grodt Game Informer wrote that the tedious gameplay loop and visuals were reminiscent of a "...PlayStation 2-era game, with all of the faults and little of the nostalgia."
 Jason Faulkner of GameRevolution likened the game to a Kurosawa film while praising the game's grayscale visuals and music, but criticized its lack of character, writing, "...Trek to Yomi [is] missing a lot of the human element that made films like Yojimbo so endearing to audiences...Trek to Yomi is a Kurosawa film with all the close-ups and choreography removed, leaving only the pretty wide-angle shots to sate viewers."
 Richard Wakeling of GameSpot similarly praised the inspiration Trek to Yomi drew from Kurosawa films, calling it "an excellent homage" with its use of weather effects, fluid camerawork, and framing of monotone visuals, concluding, "The faults of its gameplay are especially disappointing given that Trek to Yomi is such a gorgeous and spellbinding game to look at."
 Jon Bailes of GamesRadar+ similarly lauded the game's unique aesthetic but unfavorably compared the title to Sifu due to its repetitive, shallow, and unengaging combat.